 It is impossible to test your projector bulb with typical household electrical equipment.
 To test projector lamps, you must buy specific testing equipment; for more information about projector lamp testing devices, please contact Philips.

 Can I Touch a Projector Lamp?

-It is strictly essential that the ARC tube is not touched with the fingers; this will leave fingerprints and cause the ARC tube to burn hotter in the places where it was touched.
+It is strictly essential that you do not touch the ARC tube with your fingers; this will leave fingerprints and cause the ARC tube to burn hotter in the places where it was touched.
 Higher burning temperatures can destabilize the ARC tube and can cause it to explode.